abouzied-nasar/SWIFT/doc/RTD/source/GPU/compilation.rst

-* Background: In a CPU only build, the build system creates two main convenience libraries, ``libswiftsim.la`` (without MPI) and ``libswisim_mpi.la`` (with MPI), which are ultimately linked against the 'main' object to create the execuables.
+* Background: In a CPU only build, the build system creates two main convenience libraries, ``libswiftsim.la`` (without MPI) and ``libswisim_mpi.la`` (with MPI), which are ultimately linked against the 'main' object to create the executables.
 (There are also 2 more convenience libraries for gravity, but let's ignore that here.)

 * We build two additional convenience libraries, ``libswiftsim_cuda.la`` and